-Have you found the need to remove a tree due to heavy wind storm?
-Maybe you’ve a tree that has grown far too big for your property.
-Maybe the neighbors are complaining about the excessive shade or leaves you’re providing them due to the large tree in your yard.
+Have you found the need to remove a tree due to a heavy wind storm?
+Maybe you have a tree that has grown far too big for your property.
+Maybe the neighbors are complaining about the excessive shade or leave you’re providing them due to the large tree in your yard.

 Whatever the reason you have for removing a tree, you should know the task is not something that should be taken lightly.
 In fact, it can be quite a dangerous undertaking if you’re not careful.
 If done incorrectly, removing a tree can cause damage to your property or, even worse, to your loved ones.

 According to the U.S. Bureau of Labor Statistics, tree removal workers have a fatality rate that is three times higher than the average worker in the United States.

 What are the concerns you need to consider before removing a tree from your property?